ovanderzee/onscreenness/README.md

 ## Automatic pick-up
-Onscreenmess will also watch the html for elements with a data attribute.
+Onscreenness will also watch the html for elements with a data attribute:

+    <section data-onscreenness>...</section>

 In this case no further scripting is needed.

-    <section data-onscreenness></section>
+Blacklisting will also work on automatically picked up elements.
+Resetting will work on such element when the collection contains a query capable of selecting it.

 ## Have the onscreen presence data
 When the visible part of the webpage changes, the onscreenness of the collected elements is assesed.